sathwick-p/gprxy/docs/go.doc.md

 - If auth succeeds → Proxy gets pooled connection for queries
 - If auth fails → Connection rejected

-So the code would basically be like:
+The code shape looks like this:

 ```go
 // 1.
 Create a TEMPORARY connection for authentication